-South Africa is one of the most diverse countries on the continent.
-With an exceptional variety of climate, landscapes and culture, it’s often described as ‘the whole world in a single country’.
+With an exceptional variety of climate, landscapes and culture, South Africa is often described as ‘the whole world in a single country’.

-South Africa is possibly best known for safari in Northern & Eastern game reserves such as the Kruger, Madikwe and Sabi Sands.
+Safari in South Africa is fantastic.
+The best known areas are found in the Northern & Eastern game reserves such as the Kruger, Madikwe and Sabi Sands.
 There are few better places in Africa to see the Big 5.
 South Africa is also one of the only places in Africa to offer malaria-free safari, making it a fantastic destination for families with children.

 Holidays to South Africa will often include a few days spent in Cape Town - widely regarded as one of the most exciting cities on the planet.
 Set between the awe-inspiring Table Mountain and the Atlantic Ocean, Cape Town has a number of exquisite restaurants, luxury hotels and plenty to keep you busy.
 From paragliding at sunset over Lions Head to swimming with jackass penguins, you’ll wish you never had to leave.